The Role of a Mentor in a Post-Pandemic World

 INTEGRITY: being honest and truthful at all times; being consistent and showing up on time; upright and reliable; committed to the relationship; someone the mentee can depend on.
 Be authentic.

-EMPATHETIC*: being able to do your level best to place yourself in the shoes of your mentees to understand them better, will help you to inspire them to greatness!
+EMPATHETIC*: being able to do your level best to place yourself in the shoes of your mentees to understand them better, as this helps you to inspire them to greatness!

 NURTURING: creating a supportive relationship when mentees feel cared for, affirmed and encouraged.
 The key is to be a great LISTENER; commit to them; believe in them; be accessible to them; give unconditionally.